From Bernardo Silva to Joao Felix: How Benfica made €900m from their academy stars | Goal.com

 "A lot of Portuguese players go abroad for different reasons.
 We are a country of explorers.
 It dates back to old times, through land and sea, going out and trying to find new worlds.
 That is part of our DNA.
 When you move abroad, you have to be able to adapt."

-Pedro Marquez knows all about working abroad having spent eight years as a first-team performance analyst at Manchester City, helping Roberto Mancini and Manuel Pellegrini land Premier League titles.
+Pedro Marques knows all about working abroad having spent eight years as a first-team performance analyst at Manchester City, helping Roberto Mancini and Manuel Pellegrini land Premier League titles.

 Now, though, he is back in Lisbon helping to continue an incredible production line of talent in his role as technical director of youth football at Benfica as he aims to continue the tradition of producing some of Europe's best young players.